idea4good/GuiLiteToolkit/README.md

 # GuiLite Toolkit - Build Font/Bitmap resource
 GuiLiteToolkit is 200 lines code for building font lattice of [GuiLite](https://github.com/idea4good/GuiLite).

-It works with unicode, will help your APP support all languages and symbols over the world.
+It works with unicode, will help your APP support all languages and symbols all over the world.

 ## How to use it?
 Step 1: Input the charaters you need.